Skip to main content

 The Role of Growth Factors and Peptides in Tissue Remodeling

-Beyond the classic steroid and thyroid hormones, a class of signaling molecules known as growth factors, often influenced by or acting in concert with hormones, are paramount for tissue remodeling and wound healing.
+Beyond the classic steroid and thyroid hormones, a class of signaling molecules known as growth factors, often influenced by or acting in concert with hormones, are paramount for and wound healing.
 Growth hormone (GH) and its primary mediator, Insulin-like Growth Factor 1 (IGF-1), are central to this process.
 GH stimulates the liver and other tissues to produce IGF-1, which then acts on target cells to promote cell proliferation, differentiation, and survival.

 In the context of cellular repair, IGF-1 directly stimulates the synthesis of collagen and other extracellular matrix components, which are the structural scaffolding of tissues.
 It also promotes the migration of fibroblasts and endothelial cells to sites of injury, facilitating wound closure and angiogenesis (new blood vessel formation).
 Peptides like Sermorelin and Ipamorelin, by stimulating endogenous GH release, effectively leverage this natural repair pathway, enhancing the body’s capacity for regeneration.